What will be hot for Cisco in 2019?

 The next big 2019 focus area for Cisco will most certainly be SD-WAN.

-Central to its strategy is the continued integration and utilization of the SD-WAN technology it acquired in 2017 when it bought Viptela for $610 million.
+Central to its strategy is the continued integration and utilisation of the SD-WAN technology it acquired in 2017 when itbought Viptela for $610 million.

 The most widely expected news of 2019 will be the full integration of Viptela technology in Cisco’s DNA Center where customers could take advantage of automation capabilities, assurance setting, fabric provisioning and policy-based SD-WAN segmentation from a single location.

 Last July Cisco said such integration is in the works but over a year out.
 That could put the announcement of that integration as early as late July.

 Adding security features to SD-WAN offerings will be a focus next year as well, experts say.

 Most recently Cisco fused its SD-WAN package with support for its Umbrella security system.
 Umbrella blocks access to malicious destinations before a connection is ever established, and it is backed by the threat intelligence of Cisco Talos,” Cisco said.

 Advanced security is now integrated into Cisco SD-WAN devices and can be managed through a single pane of glass, greatly simplifying the management and control of the SD-WAN and cloud edge.

 Cisco brought the SD-WAN technology to the forefront this year by adding Viptela SD-WAN technology to the IOS XE software that runs its core ISR/ASR routers.
-Over a million ISR/ASR edge routers, such as the ISR models 1000, 4000 and ASR 5000 are in use by organizations worldwide.
+Over a million ISR/ASR edge routers, such as the ISR models 1000, 4000 and ASR 5000 are in use by organisations worldwide.

 The release of SD-WAN/Cisco IOS XE provides an instant upgrade path for creating cloud-controlled SD-WAN fabrics to connect distributed offices, people, devices and applications operating on the installed base, the company said.

 When Cisco released the first ISR routers with integrated Viptela technology in August, they sent an important message to their customers: SD-WAN is not only available for new deployments, but also for upgrades of the installed base of routers running the IOS XE operating system., said Shin Umeda, a vice president with researchers at the Dell'Oro Group.

 CIMI’s Nolle, however, thinks that in 2019 Cisco needs to morph its Viptela technology into more of a cloud-based Network-as-a-Service offering.

 “Viptela is a very limited SD-WAN offering, one that really doesn't address the NaaS bend the [SD-WAN] market will be taking,” Nolle said.
-“They need to get Viptela into a NaaS-modeled approach before they do anything else or they risk it being of no use.”
+“They need to get Viptela into a NaaS-modelled approach before they do anything else or they risk it being of no use.”

 Sweetening the security suite

 Continuing to bolster its overall security suite is another area that will see a push in 2019.

-One of the biggest additions Cisco customers are likely to notice is the integration of technology from the recent acquisition of Duo Security, which promises to bring cloud-based identity services for unified access security and multifactor authentication, Cisco says.
+One of the biggest additions Cisco customers are likely to notice is the integration of technology from the recent acquisition of Duo Security, which promises to bring cloud-based identity services for unified access security and multi-factor authentication, Cisco says.

-CEO Robbins hinted at Duo’s importance in the recent financial teleconference saying: “Duo solutions play an important role on extending our intent-based architecture in a multi-cloud environment simplifying policy for cloud security and expanding endpoint visibility coverage.
-The integration of Cisco's network, device and cloud security platforms with Duo's zero-trust authentication and access products is designed to allow us to easily and securely connect users to any application on any network device.”
+Robbins hinted at Duo’s importance in the recent financial teleconference saying: “Duo solutions play an important role on extending our intent-based architecture in a multi-cloud environment simplifying policy for cloud security and expanding endpoint visibility coverage.

+"The integration of Cisco's network, device and cloud security platforms with Duo's zero-trust authentication and access products is designed to allow us to easily and securely connect users to any application on any network device."

+Cisco has made recent acquisitions such as Duo which directly seeks to remedy a number of security challenges added Casey Quillin, Director, Network Security & Data Center Appliance and Storage Area Network Market Research at Dell’Oro.

 DDoS is also a security area that is likely to continue to see focus into 2019, Quillin said.
 “While Cisco has a partnership model, with Radware in this case, products that incorporate partner technologies into a Cisco platform to reduce network equipment are likely to increase,” Quillin said.